-However, students who will officially graduate in the summer term following the Commencement Ceremony may participate in that year's Commencement under the following conditions:
+Students who will officially graduate in the summer term following the Spring Commencement Ceremony may be allowed to participate in the Spring Commencement Ceremony by seeking permission from their academic program.
+To be eligible students must meet the following conditions:

 - 1. The student must be in good academic standing. - 2.
-The student must notify their Advisor of their request to participate by March of the spring term.

-- 3. The student must be able to complete their course work and all other degree requirements by the end of the summer term.
+The student must notify their Advisor of their request to participate by March of the spring term. - 3.
+The student must be able to complete their course work and all other degree requirements by the end of the summer term.
 This must be evidenced by the program's documentation of the student's progress based on their course history and current registration. - 4.
 Names of summer graduates will not appear in the Commencement Ceremony program's list of graduates until the Commencement Ceremony following their official term of graduation.
 Students may request a copy of the following year's program through the Office of Student Affairs, while supplies last.